 Dr. Alison has presented her resilience, hope, and optimism research at industry conferences.
 Formerly a lecturer in Positive Psychology Coaching and research methods within the Masters of Applied Positive Psychology and Coaching Psychology (MAPPCP) program at the University of East London, Dr. Bishop now dedicates her expertise to private coaching and leading transformational workshops.
+Dr Bishop is also a faculty member at the Institute of Positive Psychology Coaching, where she trains coaches, leaders and professionals on resilience and well-being to enhance their personal and professional lives.

 Inspired by the courage of individuals who confront challenges and create meaningful change, Dr. Bishop exemplifies the transformative power of positive psychology in her own life, leaving a profound and lasting impact on those she serves.